-One concept that came out of bombing campaigns in the LIK and Ireland in the 1970s conducted by the Irish Republican Army (IRA), often using fertilizer grade AN as a bomb component, was of desensitising AN by changing its bulk composition with additives.
-In 1972 Northern Ireland instead.
-While this could still be (and was) used in explosive mixtures, it increased the technical proficiency required to make such an explosive
+One concept that came out of bombing campaigns in the UK and Ireland in the 1970s conducted by the Irish Republican Army (IRA), often using fertilizer grade AN as a bomb component, was of desensitising AN by changing its bulk composition with additives.
+In 1972 Northern Ireland banned the sale of AN mixtures with more than 79% AN, and calcium ammonium nitrate (CAN) became the preferred fertilizer instead.
+While this could still be (and was) used in explosive mixtures, it increased the technical proficiency required to make such an explosive.

 The concept resurfaced in the US following the Oklahoma City bombing, based on a patent issued to Samuel J. Porter in 1968, based on a mixture of AN with diammonium phosphate (DAP).
-While Porter's detonation tests had indeed showed that his mixture was non-detonable in small quantities, tests conducted in the 1990s using larger diameter samples confirmed that the mixture could still detonate Committees in both Northern Ireland and the US which have considered the use of additives to make AN non-detonable have concluded that there is no additive which can do so at a level which does not invalidate the use of AN as a fertilizer.
-Nevertheless.
-Honeywell developed an ammonium sulphate nitrate compound which it calls Sulf-N 26, which is 26% nitrogen and 14% sulphur by weight, and which the company claims has a 'double salt' matrix with two AN molecules for each molecule of AS which "damp ens the rate of AN combustion", and which it markets as a low-detonability product.
+While Porter's detonation tests had indeed showed that his mixture was non-detonable in small quantities, tests conducted in the 1990s using larger diameter samples confirmed that the mixture could still detonate.

+Committees in both Northern Ireland and the US which have considered the use of additives to make AN non-detonable have concluded that there is no additive which can do so at a level which does not invalidate the use of AN as a fertilizer.
+Nevertheless, Honeywell developed an ammonium sulphate nitrate compound which it calls Sulf-N 26, which is 26% nitrogen and 14% sulphur by weight, and which the company claims has a 'double salt' matrix with two AN molecules for each molecule of AS which "dampens the rate of AN combustion", and which it markets as a low-detonability product.